jonathanHuwP/CrystalGrowthTracker/README.md

 `python C:\Users\<usre name>\Work\CrystalGrowthTracker\run_cgt.py`

-### Runs Without Install
-In the future you will just need to start the CGT environment and then run the Crystal Growth Tracker.

-`conda activate CGT`
-`python .\run_cgt.py`

 ### Remove the Software

 To remove software delete the CrystalGrowthTracker direcory, then delete the environment:

 `conda remove --name CGT --all`

 ## DOXYGEN DOCUMENTATION
 The software is documented with doxygen, to build the documentation you will have to add Doxygen to your enviroment